Optimizing food as medicine

 How, Reddivari and her team wondered, could food compounds be used to improve the bacteria in the gut that ferment fiber?
 They focused their research on blueberries, which are rich in compounds called anthocyanins, which give the fruit their blue color.
 Anthocyanins are powerful antioxidants that are unstable when they’re isolated.
 But when combined with pectin – a fiber found naturally in blueberries and other fruits – they are more stable and more bioavailable.

-Reddivari and her team created pectin and anthocyanin complexes and fed them to mice that had been genetically modified to develop UC.
-The mice indeed showed less colon tissue damage, more tight junction proteins and fewer signs of disease compared to mice who didn’t get the supplements.
+Reddivari and her team found pectin and anthocyanin complexes show less colon tissue damage, more tight junction proteins and fewer signs of disease when tested in an animal model.

 Reddivari and her team applied for and received a grant through the Heartland Children’s Nutrition Collaborative, a new research initiative investigating the relationship between childhood nutrition and long-term health outcomes.
 This enabled them to move on to the next step: human studies.